alex/what-happens-when/README.rst

 - This interrupt notifies the currently focused application of a 'key pressed' event.

+* Search Journey in the Google Browser:*

+When a user initiates a search in the Google browser by typing a query and pressing Enter, a multi-faceted process unfolds.
+This journey begins with the browser capturing the user's input through event handling.
+Subsequently, the browser performs a Domain Name System (DNS) request to translate the human-readable domain, such as www.google.com, into an IP address.

+Following this, a Transmission Control Protocol (TCP) connection is established between the user's device and Google's servers, ensuring reliable and ordered data transfer.
+The connection is then secured using HTTPS/SSL protocols, encrypting the data to enhance security during transit.

+The request is intelligently distributed across multiple servers by load balancers, optimizing resource utilization and responsiveness.
+Upon reaching a web server, the query is processed, and an appropriate response, often in the form of an HTML document, is generated.

+An application server may come into play, executing complex algorithms to refine search results based on the user's query.
+The application server interacts with a database, retrieving and storing indexed information about web pages.

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------